-Growth mindset for kids has been buzzing like a swarm of bees through the education field in the last couple of years.
-If you are familiar with or have training in this area, you already understand its potential to change students’ lives.
-For those of you that need a refresher or are new to growth mindset for kids, I’ve thrown together 10 things you need to know.
-Much of this information comes from Mindsets in the Classroom by Mary Cay Ricci, and The Growth Mindset Coach by Annie Brock and Heather Hundley, and online research.
-Once you begin to grasp the potential power of growth mindset in the classroom, this information will reign supreme.
+Growth mindset for kids has been buzzing like a swarm of bees across the education field in the last couple of years.
+If you are familiar with this area or have training in it, you already understand its potential to change students’ lives.
+For those of you who need a refresher or are new to the growth mindset for kids, I’ve thrown together 10 things you need to know.
+Much of this information comes from Mindsets in the Classroom by Mary Cay Ricci and The Growth Mindset Coach by Annie Brock and Heather Hundley, and online research.
+Once you begin to grasp the potential power of a growth mindset in the classroom, this information will reign supreme.

 This post may contain affiliate links.
 Please see my disclosure.